 4. Find a therapist to cope with the extra anxiety.

 Pregnancy after loss is hard.
 Living through a pandemic is hard.
 Doing both at the same time is harder.
-A survey revealed the pregnant women reported higher levels of depression, anxiety, and post-traumatic stress.
+A survey revealed that pregnant women reported higher levels of depression, anxiety, and post-traumatic stress.

 If you don’t already have one, you may want to consider seeing a therapist to help you get through this time.
 They can provide coping mechanisms that will work for you and your family.